-HIED 5 Men's Health Issues 54 hours lecture Grading: letter grade or pass/no pass
+Men's Health Issues 54 hours lecture

 This course is designed to explore contemporary health issues and how they affect men.
 A variety of topics will be addressed, including; cardiovascular disease, relationships and sexuality, alcohol and substance abuse, stress, and psychological health.
 These topics will be examined with a focus on how they influence the wellness of men.
-Transferable to UC or CSU; see counselor for limitations

-HLED 10 (C-ID PSY 130) Human Sexuality 54 hours lecture
+HLED 10 (C-ID PSY 130) 3.0 units Human Sexuality 54 hours lecture